 In 2011, the lower Colorado River basin experienced the worst single year drought on record.
 Recognizing the severity of the drought and the need to respond, LCRA sought and received emergency relief from TCEQ in December, 2011, to depart from the requirements of the 2010 Water Management Plan for calendar year 2012, and to use its run-of-river water rights to meet municipal and industrial customer needs.
-In 2012, inflows to the Highland Lakes remained low and lake storage levels did not recover sufficiently to return to the 2010 Water Management Plan provisions.
-Consequently, the LCRA Board of Directors voted in November, 2012, to again request emergency relief from TCEQ to depart from the Water Management Plan in 2013.
-LCRA briefed City of Austin staff and consulted with them on the drought situation at the Executive Management Committee and the Technical Committee.
-Based on LCRA Board action on January 8, 2013 LCRA amended its application and on February 13, 2013 TCEQ approved an Order for emergency relief.
+LCRA obtained similar relief for 2013.
+And as a result of ongoing drought, the LCRA Board directed staff in November 2013, to once again seek emergency relief for 2014.